JMP/GLAAS review of indicators for global monitoring of climate resilient WASH

 During 2024 and 2025, JMP and GLAAS are collaborating with the University of Leeds, University of Technology Sydney, University of Bristol and Oxford University and have convened a technical working group to a) review emerging frameworks, tools and indicators, and b) recommend a short list of priority indicators for progressive integration into national monitoring systems.
 WHO and UNICEF will convene stakeholders at each stage of the process to solicit feedback on the findings and recommendations of the review.

-This public consultation will take place from 23 April to 9 May 2025.
-There are three ways to participate in the consultation:
+This public consultation took place from 23 April to 9 May 2025.
+There were three ways to participate in the consultation:

-- Review the long list of indicators in either Excel or PowerPoint and fill out this survey
+- Review the long list of indicators in either Excel or PowerPoint (version 2.0) and fill out this survey

 - Review the long list of indicators in PowerPoint in presentation mode and use the survey links in the presentation to comment on specific indicators